jpescada/jpescada/README.md

 ### Hi there 👋

-⚡️ This is cool.
-But even better, it’s this 👉 [joaopescada.com](https://joaopescada.com)
+⚡️ For the real deal 👉 [joaopescada.com](https://joaopescada.com)
+⚽️ For boring stuff, just keep scrolling 👇

 <!--
 **jpescada/jpescada** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.